-Some families embrace Thanksgiving as a time to practice gratitude, and incorporate volunteering into their holiday celebrations.
+Some families embrace Thanksgiving as a time to practice gratitude and incorporate volunteering into their holiday celebrations.
 Volunteering at soup kitchens is a time-honored way to express our thanks and give back to the community.
-But if pandemic restrictions have affected such programs in your community, find out whether local organizations are holding no-contact food drives.
+If safety restrictions have affected such programs in your community, find out whether local organizations are holding no-contact food drives.
 You can also choose one of these 7 easy ways to volunteer from home.

 Send Thanksgiving Cards

-If you're missing being with your usual crowd for the big meal, use our free printable Thanksgiving cards to write heartfelt notes to family members and friends who can't be with you this year.
+Last year, our Thanksgiving cards were a popular way to send love to those who couldn't be at the big meal, and it's quickly turned into a favorite new tradition.
+Use our free printable Thanksgiving cards to write heartfelt notes to family members and friends who can't be with you this year.
 Or write a note to each person who will be attending dinner, leaving it at their place setting to read before the meal begins.

-Since the days of the Etruscan civilization in ancient Italy, people have been pulling apart the forked bone from a turkey, chicken or other fowl and making a wish.
+Since the days of the Etruscan civilization in ancient Italy, people have been pulling apart the forked bone from a turkey, chicken, or other fowl and making a wish.
 The Romans brought the tradition with them when they conquered England, and the English brought it to America.
-Even if you’re not preparing a whole turkey this year, you can still participate in the tradition: Find an artificial set of wishbones ($16 for a set of six, Etsy) and let everyone in on the fun.
+Even if you’re not preparing a whole turkey this year (or you just want everyone to get in on the fun), you can still participate in the Thanksgiving activity: Find an artificial set of wishbones ($16 for a set of six, Etsy) and let everyone in on the fun.